thibaudcolas/testdrived3/src/exercises/part_2_coding_a_chart_automatically/problem.md

     .enter().append('g')
         .attr('transform', function(d, i) { return 'translate(0,' + (i * barHeight) + ')'; });

-    // TODO The width of each <rect> is determined by the widthScale.
+    // TODO The width of each <rect> is determined by the x.
     // This is the same as what we did in HTML, except we don't need to mention that the value is in "px". bar.append('rect')
         .attr('width', function(d) { /* TODO Set the width with the scale. */ })